MicroMinion/mm-platform/README.md

 ## Events

 The platform will emit the following events:
-* ready: when identity is loaded from persistent storage (or created on first time use)
+* **ready**: when identity is loaded from persistent storage (or created on first time use)
-* connection: when new connection is established (incoming or outgoing).
+* **connection**: when new connection is established (incoming or outgoing).
 Argument is signId of remote node
-* disconnected: when connection is destroyed (incoming or outgoing).
+* **disconnected**: when connection is destroyed (incoming or outgoing).
 Argument is signId of remote node
-* message: when new message is received
+* **message**: when new message is received

 ## Customizing platform

 ### Initialization options

-The platform supports the following options:
+The platform supports the following constructor options:
-* storage: alternative storage mechanism.
+* **storage**: alternative storage mechanism.
 This needs to be a kadfs compatible interface
-* friends, devices: 'Circle' definition of trusted nodes used for scoping received messages.
+* **friends, devices**: 'Circle' definition of trusted nodes used for scoping received messages.
 The default implementation will namespace all received messages as public (except for local messages)
-* identity: alternative identity object.
+* **identity**: alternative identity object.
 The default identity object uses 2 public/private key pairs: for signing (signId) and for encryption (boxId).
 When our own identity is loaded from persistent storage (or created on first time use), the platform will emit a 'ready' event.
-* directory: alternative directory object to lookup nodeInfo and publish our own nodeInfo
+* **directory**: alternative directory object to lookup nodeInfo and publish our own nodeInfo

 ### Adding new messaging API's